web-fragments/web-fragments/docs/src/pages/documentation/elements.md

 ![web fragments middleware](../../assets/images/wf-middleware.drawio.png)

-## Middleware
+## Routing of fragment's requests

+All requests initiated from DOM or JavaScript of a fragment are intercepted by the fragment gateway middleware.
-Middleware in place will be responsible for intercepting all requests coming from the legacy application, identifying those that match with a fragment request using the `routePattern` in the fragment registration configuration, handling scripts and other assets and embedding the resulting fragment content.
+This middleware sits in front of the legacy application, identifies requests originating from the fragment via the `routePattern` in the fragment registration configuration, and reroutes all assets requests to the right fragment endpoint.

 Learn more about middleware in the [gateway](./gateway) section.